 Last season, more than 1.1 million seagrass fruit were successfully collected over 316 dives by 100 individual divers in Cockburn Sound and Owen Anchorage.
 This year, the team hope to disperse over one million seeds.

 Research Officer Rachel Austin said the plan is to expand and scale up the seeds for snapper project into other areas of seagrass restoration.
-“Our aims is to be able to restore seagrass on ecologically relevant scales” she said.
+“Our aim is to be able to restore seagrass on ecologically relevant scales” she said.

 To volunteer for the Seeds for Snapper Program visit the OzFish website.